Artin-ZZ/Bashgah-Yar/README.md

 # Bashgah-Yar
-A Simple Gym Management App Written in PYTHON
+A Simple Gym Management App Written in PYTHON That Can Modify Admins Members And their requests

+# Credits:
+Designed and developed by Artin Zafari

+# License:
+This App Is Free for use changing and open source